neondatabase/website/content/docs/introduction/billing.md

 The limits described above are plan defaults.
 If you would like to adjust limits to tailor a plan to your specific requirements, please contact [support@neon.tech](mailto:support@neon.tech).
 </Admonition>

-For more information about our plans, please reach out to [support@neon.tech](mailto:support@neon.tech).
 Our [Pricing](https://neon.tech/pricing) page provides additional information and a calculator you can use to estimate costs and determine which plan is right for you.

 ## Account billing page